J03Fr0st/pubg-tracker-bot/README.md

 # PUBG Tracker Bot

-A Discord bot that tracks PUBG (PlayerUnknown's Battlegrounds) players and provides real-time statistics and match updates.
+A Discord bot built with TypeScript that tracks PUBG (PlayerUnknown's Battlegrounds) players and provides real-time statistics and match updates.
 The bot monitors player matches and automatically posts updates to your Discord server.

 ## Features

-- Real-time match tracking
+- Real-time match tracking and monitoring
-- Player statistics monitoring
+- Player statistics and performance metrics
-- Automatic match updates in Discord
+- Automatic match updates posted to Discord channels
 - MongoDB integration for data persistence
+- Docker support for easy deployment
-- TypeScript-based codebase
+- TypeScript-based codebase with strong typing
+- Comprehensive error handling and logging
+- Integration and unit testing support

 ## Prerequisites